CristianDavideConte/universalSmoothScroll/README.md

 **Multiple scroll-animations** can be played **at the same time** on 1 or more DOM's elements.<br>

 # Demo
-You can try out some of the API functionalities [HERE](https://cristiandavideconte.github.io/universalSmoothScroll/) !
+You can try most of the API functionalities on [my personal website](https://cristiandavideconte.github.io/myPersonalWebPage/).<br>
+You can also take a look at how the single features are implemented on [this playground](https://cristiandavideconte.github.io/universalSmoothScroll/).

 # How to install
 ## NPM: